gulp-cookery/gulp-chef/README.md

     }
 };
 ```
-In this example the `concat` task is invisible while its sub task `coffee` and `js` is still visible.
+In this example the `concat` task is invisible whereas its sub task `coffee` and `js` is still visible.

 For simplicity, you can prefix a task's name with a "`.`" character to hide it, just as [dot-files](https://en.wikipedia.org/wiki/Dot-file).
 ``` javascript